SAhmed48/nodeJS/rest-api/rest-api.md

 3) next: The next is use to pass control to next middleware function in the request processing pipeline.

 **Note**:
-If we not use next() function here then our control halt here and it does not pass control to next middleware.
+If we not use next() function in middleware then control stall and it does not pass control to next middleware.